Skip to main content

 cara.tuttle@vanderbilt.edu

 Cara Tuttle has served as Director of the Project Safe Center since its founding in 2014.
 Cara previously served as the Associate Director for Student Accountability, Community Standards, and Academic Integrity at Vanderbilt University and as Director of Programs for the Women’s Center at Northwestern University.
 Cara holds a JD from Vanderbilt University Law School, Master of Arts in Women’s and Gender Studies from the University of Louisville, and her Bachelor of Science in Political Science from Ball State University, where she graduated summa cum laude.
 Cara was selected as the 2015 recipient of the Mary Jane Werthan Award, which is presented to a member of the Vanderbilt community who has contributed to the advancement of women at Vanderbilt on a systemic level.
 The award is named in honor of Mary Jane Werthan, the first woman member of the Vanderbilt Board of Trust.
 In 2016, Cara received the K.C.
 Potter Outstanding Service to Students Award from the Vanderbilt University Office of the Dean of Students.
 In 2017, Cara participated in Vanderbilt Leadership Academy, a nine-month learning journey for high-performing leaders from academic and administrative areas at both Vanderbilt University and Vanderbilt University Medical Center.
 In November 2021, Cara received the Chancellor’s Leadership Excellence Award, which may be awarded to a full-time staff member who shows outstanding commitment to the Vanderbilt University’s mission by exhibiting strong leadership, such as building engagement and trust, coaching and developing others, building partnerships, and leading with courage.
 Cara provides institutional advocacy on aspects of University response systems and processes involving sexual violence and represents the University on the AAU Advisory Board on Sexual Harassment and Gender Discrimination and the NASEM Action Collaborative to Prevent Sexual Harassment in Higher Education.
-Cara is the chair of the Provost’s Sexual Misconduct Prevention Committee and the University’s ROTC Officer Education Sexual Assault Prevention Committee.
-Cara previously served as co-chair of the University’s Staff Women’s Advancement and Equity (WAVE) Council.
+Cara was appointed as a inaugural co-chair of the University’s Staff Women’s Advancement and Equity (WAVE) Council, which was created in Spring 2019.
 Cara also serves as a Senior Lecturer in the College of Arts and Science within the department of Gender and Sexuality Studies, for which she teaches the Seminar on Gender and Violence.
-Recently, Cara co-authored Preventing Sexual Harassment and Reducing Harm by Addressing Abuses of Power in Higher Education Institutions for the National Academies of Sciences, Engineering, and Medicine.
+Cara’s recent publications include Preventing Sexual Harassment and Reducing Harm by Addressing Abuses of Power in Higher Education Institutions and Preventing and Addressing Retaliation Resulting from Sexual Harassment in Academia for the National Academies of Sciences, Engineering, and Medicine.

 Olivia Darrow, L.M.S.W.